baptistebriel/biggie/README.md

 - `/data/` used for storing data JSON files
 - `/gulp/ (and gulpfile.js)` for gulp tasks
 - `/templates/` HTML templates used for AJAX calls

+### PATH and BASE URLs

+For some AJAX reasons, we have global variables that defines where your site is.

+Define the `PATH` url (http://localhost:8888/ for example) and the subfolder `BASE` (/biggie/ for example) into `/assets/js/config.js`

+Your site will be at `http://localhost:8888/biggie/` by default.

 ## Bigwheel Documentation